karenhjw/meghna-hugo/exampleSite/content/english/blog/boiling-mind-project-copy-1.md

 title = "Frisson Waves Project "

 +++
 Frisson Waves project is a series of embodied concerts aiming to sharing frisson experience among the audience members.

 ### Project Description

 Frisson Waves project is under the Cybernetic Being project supported by JST Moonshot([https://cybernetic-being.org/works/frisson-waves/](https://cybernetic-being.org/works/frisson-waves/ "https://cybernetic-being.org/works/frisson-waves/")).

-presented as the artistic product.
-Both researchers and artists contributed to developing the concept during the iterative process to balance research and artistic interests.
-This process was mainly led by artists, especially the choreographer.
-Besides the predetermined story and design, the choreographer also created some improvisational sections where dancers could interact with stage elements affected by audience physiological response.

-The choreographer was collaborating with us allowing some improvisational parts where music and dancers could respond to the feedback from the audience.
-During the performance, the physiological data of the audience was captured using custom built smart wristbands.
-The physiological data includes heartbeats, EDA, and the LF/HF ratio related to the heart rate variability.
-The staging elements changed based on the audience's physiological data.

-Besides triggering the staging effects, the audience physiological data were also recorded at the same time.
-We collected 98 audience multi-modal signals over three performances following one choreography design.
-By ruling out incomplete or noisy data records, we have 80 sets of data for our later data analysis.
-In our exploratory analysis, we calculated HRV (LF/HF ratio and pNN50) and EDA (EDA change and EDA extrema)features from filtered signal data.
-We correlated to the performance design especially the choreography design and generated a mapping from the data analysis (_submission under review_).
+When live performances deeply resonate with us, our bodies respond with physiological reactions - we call this phenomenon "frisson".
+However, while some people have a strong frisson response, not all people perceive these moments of mind-body dualism naturally.
+This ongoing research project aims to understand, share and augment how we experience frisson at classical piano performances.

 ### Related Publications